Perfect Celebrity: Music and lyrics

 "Perfect Celebrity" is an electropop, trip hop, and arena rock song, described as being "electro-grunge" by Stephen Daw of Billboard and "alt-goth" by Robert Moran of The Sydney Morning Herald.
 Instrumentally, the song consists of heavy synthesizers, keyboards, and an "onslaught of lashing guitars".
-Multiple critics have stylistically compared the song to those by Nine Inch Nails, (Note: Attributed to Jaeden Pinder of Pitchfork, Brittany Spanos of Rolling Stone, Mary Siroky of Consequence, Neil Yeung of AllMusic, Mikael Wood of the Los Angeles Times, and Chris Hedden of Screen Rant.) while Alim Kheraj of Dazed additionally compared the song to those by Van Halen and Ed Potton of The Times likened Gaga's vocal performance to that of Madonna.
-Gaga described "Perfect Celebrity" as being "probably the most angry song" on the album.
+Multiple critics have compared the song stylistically to the work of Nine Inch Nails, (Note: Attributed to Victoria Wasylak of The Boston Globe, Jaeden Pinder of Pitchfork, Brittany Spanos of Rolling Stone, Mary Siroky of Consequence, Neil Yeung of AllMusic, Mikael Wood of the Los Angeles Times, and Chris Hedden of Screen Rant.) while Alim Kheraj of Dazed also drew parallels to Van Halen.
+Sheet music published by Musicnotes lists the song in D major, with the voice range spanning from C4 to F5.
+Gaga's vocals move from a sweeter tone into a raspy snarl, with a forceful delivery throughout the song.
+Ed Potton of The Times likened her vocal performance to that of Madonna.